-You can’t have a Scottish island post without a Highland coo – our house came with a few of these photogenic guys as neighbours.
-As well as cows, you can see wildlife like red deer and otters, plus seals, dolphins and whales off the coast.
-Our human neighbours were just as friendly too.
-Islanders are justifiably proud of their home and everyone we met wanted to share tips of their favourite places to visit.
+You can’t have a Scotland post without at least one hairy Highland coo, and our house came with a few of these photogenic guys as neighbours.
+As well as cows, you can see wildlife like red deer, eagles and otters around the islands, plus seals, dolphins, porpoises and whales off the coast – with wildlife-watching boat trips available for a closer look.

 8. The artistic side

-Something about the scenery of Lewis and Harris makes you want to pick up a paintbrush (even if you’re as hopeless as me!), so it’s no surprise many talented artists and craftspeople have made their home on the islands.
-Best known is Harris Tweed – which has to be woven by hand at home in the Hebrides to earn the name.
-But you’ll also find painters, photographers, jewellers, potters, knitters and candle-makers.
+Something about the scenery when you visit Lewis and Harris makes you want to pick up a paintbrush, so it’s no surprise many talented artists and craftspeople have made their home on the islands.
+Harris Tweed is best known, and I couldn’t resist buying one of the beautiful jackets, which have to be woven by hand at home in the Hebrides to earn the name.

 You’ll also find painters, photographers, jewellers, potters, knitters and writers around the islands.
 And author Peter May set a whole trilogy of books on Lewis.
 Fans of the series can check out some of the locations featured in them around Lewis and Harris.